RodBarnes/ts-tools/README.md

 Restores a `ts-backup` snapshot from the `backup_device` to the `restore_device`.

-NOTE: As written, `ts-restore` is intended to be used from a server's recovery partition to elmininate discrepancies by running on an active partition.
-But it has been tested under both situations and works.
-It should also work from a live image but that has not been tested.
+**This is best run from a server's recovery partition or a live image.**  Some inconsistencies may result from an in-place restore to the active partition.
+(It has been tested under both situations and works, but...)

 ## ts-shared.sh
 Shared functions and variables used by `ts-tools`.
 This is accessed by the other programs and is expected to be in `/usr/local/lib`.